gamechanger004/Depression.Ai/README.md

    - *Note : Username and password can be chnaged in server.py file

 ## Contributing
-We welcome contributions from the community!
-If you'd like to contribute, please follow these steps:
+We welcome contributions from the community! feel free to contribute.